 Basal body temperature (BBT) is one key piece in charting your fertility signs with a fertility awareness method, which is essential for any intention of family planning, as well as tracking your health.
 We asked our users what their burning BBT questions were, and we answered!

 (Psst: This is the first part in a series about basal body temperature.
 You can find Part 2 here and Part 3 here!)

 When is the best time to take my BBT?

 BBT is your body’s lowest temperature attained during rest (for most people, overnight sleeping).
-BBT rises in the second half of the cycle, after ovulation, due to the presence of the hormone progesterone.
+BBT rises in the second half of the cycle (after ovulation), this is due to the presence of the hormone progesterone.
 The best time to take your temperature with an oral basal body thermometer is after at least three hours of consecutive sleep, before you get out of bed to go to the bathroom, cuddle your partner, take a drink of water, or fall back asleep.
-With Tempdrop, you can keep your armband on while you get up to go to the bathroom or tend to your baby.
-It won't disturb your temperatures, and it isn’t necessary to temp at the same time every day!
+But with Tempdrop, it's much simpler.
+You can keep your armband on while you get up to go to the bathroom or tend to your baby.
+It won't disturb your temperatures, and it isn’t necessary to temp at the same time every day - Hello lazy mornings!

 What is rounding?
 And does it matter that much?

 - Rounding in Celsius is rounding to the nearest .05 or .00.